laurenostrowski/zf_vocal_organ_model/README.md

 **This is a coupled source-filter system modeling the avian vocal organ:**

 - **Syringeal source**: A nonlinear oscillator that generates sound through coupled differential equations
-- **Vocal tract resonator**: A delay-line model simulating acoustic wave propagation through the 3.5 cm vocal tract
+- **Vocal tract resonator**: A delay-line model simulating acoustic wave propagation through the vocal tract

 **The model is controlled by two physiological parameters:**